Pangoraw/AoC/README.md

 # 'AACCBBB'
 ```

+### Day 16

+Don't iterate on an array while removing elements from it!

+## Day 17

+`itertools.product(it, repeat=N)` can be used to iterate over N-dimensional coordinates systems.

 ## Usage

 The repository handles the download of input files automatically and caches them in the `inputs` folder to prevent server spam.
 The file [`day00.py`](https://github.com/Pangoraw/AoC/blob/main/days/day00.py) is used as a template for everyday.
 The `aoc` folder contains functions useful in common situations.